Officers & Advisors

 LinkedIn

 Ian graduated from Bucknell University in 2022 with a BS in Cell Biology and Biochemistry, focusing his research on peptide biochemistry.
-Ian is finishing his first year in the Biochemistry, Structural and Molecular Biology PhD program.
+Ian is starting his fourth year in the Biochemistry, Structural, and Molecular Biology PhD program.
+Ian's research in the lab of Dr. Michael Soniat focuses on deciphering how the molecular machines involved in DNA repair protect genome integrity.
 He is looking forward to his role in BizBio as a way to explore career paths for himself, and to help other students do the same.

 What is your favorite thing to do in Philly?